How Is Blockchain Verifiable by the Public and yet Anonymous?

 - Until then, enterprises can utilize public or private Ethereum to address a wide variety of use cases.
 Examples are provided below.

-Private blockchains use the same technology as public or public blockchains, but require specific permissions to read, access, and write information on them.
+Conversely, banks and other corporations with a fundamental need for private transactions, are currently more prone to using private, or permissioned blockchains.
+On permissioned blockchains, transactions are anonymous to the general public.
+Permissioned blockchains use the same technology as permissionless blockchains, but require specific authorizations to read, access, and write information on them.
 Therefore, access can be restricted, and information can be encrypted to protect confidentiality.

-On public blockchains, a wallet can be linked to personally identifiable information, such as an IP address, email address, phone number, or delivery address once.
+For corporations that still desire to use the permissionless Ethereum blockchain for transparency and non-censorship reasons, technologies that add an enclave of privacy on public blockchains are being built.
+Once zk-SNARKs are widely implemented, enterprises can enjoy the trustless benefits of the public blockchain without risking any anonymity.
+Until then, a wallet can be linked to personally identifiable information, such as an IP address, email address, phone number, or delivery address on permissionless blockchains.
 Even if the transaction is randomized, data embedded in the software surrounding it can be used to identify the person behind a transaction.
 Running your own node can obfuscate the identity around transactions, but not entirely.

 What is being done to strengthen anonymity on private blockchains?

 As public ledgers, Bitcoin and Ethereum require transactions to be visible by default.
 Certain technologies are currently being developed and tested for Ethereum 2 and Ethereum 3 that add an enclave of privacy to public Ethereum, namely, zk-SNARKs.

 zk-SNARKs: providing an enclave of privacy on a public ledger